-On February 23rd 1881 Mr. Patrick Power, one of the best-known and most influential business men in Halifax died.
+On February 23rd 1881 Mr. Patrick Power, one of the best known and most influential business men in Halifax died.
 It is not too much to say that, were it not for the generous bequest made by Mr. Power in favour of Saint Mary's College, the institution would be unable to carry on, and if the College is found to be of service in the cause of Catholic Education, the name of Patrick Power must be held in grateful memory.

 In 1903 the College was reorganized by His Excellency, Archbishop O'Brien and a valuable new property secured at the intersection of Quinpool Road and Windsor Street.
-The Right Reverend Monsignor Kennedy was appointed President, being succeeded after an interval of about two years by the Right Reverend Monsignor McManus, under whose able and energetic direction the College remained until 1913.
-In that year, on the invitation of His Excellency Most Reverend E. J. McCarthy, the Christian Brothers of Ireland undertook the direction of the College.
+The Right Reverend Monsignor Kennedy was appointed President, being succeeded after an interval of about two years by the Right Reverend Monsignor McManus, under whose able and energetic direction the Collegeremained until 1913.
+In that year, on the invitation of His Excellent Most Reverend E. J. McCarthy, the Christian Brothers of Ireland undertook the direction of the College.
 On this occasion a considerable addition was made to the building erected by Archbishop O'Brien in 1903.
-The funds for this addition were raised by popular subscription.
-Reverend Brother P. J. Culhane, the present Provincial of the Congregation, was the first President under the new administration and the College owes much to his ability, prudence and energy.
+The funds for this addition were raised by popular subscription Reverend Brother P. J. Culhane, the present Provincial of the Congress.

+the first President under the new administration and the owes much to his ability, prudence and energy.

-An important event in the life of the College was the affiliation with the Nova Scotia Technical College which took place in 1916.
-Under this arrangement, duly matriculated students follow an Engineering Course of Three Years at Saint Mary's, the scope and extent of which is uniform with that followed by the different Colleges affiliated with the Nova Scotia Technical College.
-On the satisfactory completion of this course, the student may proceed to the Nova Scotia Technical College to take a further course of two years.
-At the end of this period he is eligible for admission to the degree of B.E. in Civil, Mechanical, Electrical or Mining Engineering.
-This affiliation has been very beneficial to Saint Mary's and a great number of our students have availed themselves of its advantages.
-The arrangement has worked out harmoniously and efficiently.
+Nova Scotia Technical College which took place in 1916.

+Three Years at Saint Mary's, the scope and extent of Three Years at Saint Mary's, the scope and extent of miform with that followed by the different Colleges affiliated Nova Scotia Technical College.
+On the satisfactory completourse, the student may proceed to the Nova Scotia Technical take a further course of two years.
+At the end of this period for admission to the degree of B.E. in Civil, Mechanical, or Mining Engineering.
+This affiliation has been very Saint Mary's and a great number of our students have benselves of its advantages.
+The arrangement has worked miously and efficiently.

-On December 6th, 1917 occurred the disastrous Halifax Explosion.
-Happily, none of the students in attendance at the time received any perious permanent injury, but the building like all others in the vicinity refered severely.
-Classes were suspended for the time being and the College was placed at the disposal of a United States Army Medical Corps which had come from Boston to minister to the victims of the dreadful catastrophe.
-When the immediate emergency had passed and the regular civil and military hospitals found themselves in a position to absorb the remaining patients at Saint Mary's, the College reverted once more to its original purposes.
+December 6th, 1917 occurred the disastrous Halifax Explosion.

+none of the students in attendance at the time received any remanent injury, but the building like all others in the vicinity berely.
+Classes were suspended for the time being and the placed at the disposal of a United States Army Medical had come from Boston to minister to the victims of the literature.
+When the immediate emergency had passed literature civil and military hospitals found themselves in a literature to its original purposes.

-Shortly afterwards, the Legislature again gave its recognition to the status of Saint Mary's College, when, on the 26th day of April 1918 passed a measure which bore the title: "An Act to Amend the Respecting Saint Mary's College, Halifax."
-The first clause this Act runs as follows: "Be it enacted by the Governor, Council assembly, as follows:-Saint Mary's College, Halifax, originally proporated by Chapter 39 of the Acts of 1841, shall continue to be a University, with all the necessary and usual powers and privileges exercised by Universities, including the power the proporate of the Acts, and in all the other faculties."
+seint Mary's College, when, on the 26th day of April 1918

+measure which bore the title: "An Act to Amend the

+tuns as follows: "Be it enacted by the Governor, Council

+as follows:-Saint Mary's College, Halifax, originally

+by Chapter 39 of the Acts of 1841, shall continue to be

+taken to be a University, with all the necessary and usual

+privileges exercised by Universities, including the power

+Degrees in Arts, and in all the other faculties."

-Since the passing of this Act the College has availed itself of the conferred in Arts and Science and a Faculty of Commerce has been recently established.
+passing of this Act the College has availed itself of the

+conferred in Arts and Science and a Faculty of Commerce has been recently established.
 Year by year, the existence of the College is seen to be more and more justified in the number of young men who enter the Priesthood or the Religious State and in the much increased Catholic representation in the Medical, Legal and Engineering Professions.